 Allegro Kapitalforvaltning manages portfolios for clients primarily in SpareBank 1 SMN and the SamSpar banks.
 These banks are the company’s distribution channel.
 The company posted a pre-tax profit of NOK 5.1m in the first nine months of 2016 (2.1m).
 The company manages a portfolio worth NOK 6.1bn.

 Sparebanken SMN Invest invests in shares, mainly in regional businesses.
 The company posted a net profit of NOK 36.7m (33.0m) in the first nine months of 2016.

 Value changes and realisation of losses or gains on the company’s overall shareholding represents NOK 20.8m of the company’s overall profit.
 The company has in addition owner interests in the property company Grilstad Marina and its share of that company’s profit in the first nine months of 2016 was NOK 19.1m.

 SpareBank 1 Markets is a subsidiary of SpareBank 1 SMN with a stake of 73.5 per cent.
 The company is headquartered in Oslo and has offices in Trondheim and Ålesund.
 It has a staff of 108.

-The company’s pre-tax profit in the first half of 2016 was NOK 5.5m.
+The company’s pre-tax profit in the first nine months of 2016 was NOK 6.0m.
 Results across all the company’s business lines have been satisfactory.
 Underlying operations for these business lines are sound, with a solid customer base.

 The company is the leading capital market unit in SpareBank 1 SMN’s market area.
 SpareBank 1 Markets’ main focus is on clients where the company is in a strong competitive position alone or in collaboration with its owner banks.